 - 2.14 Flooding is a major concern in Leeds.
 There are over 3,862 homes and 700 businesses at risk of flooding from the River Aire alone 13.
 There are also substantial risks from surface water flooding.
 Communication networks, energy networks and other important infrastructure such as schools are vulnerable to disruption from flooding. - 2.15 The rivers in Leeds generally do not have flow rates that would support large scale commercial hydropower but during the mediaeval period the Cistercian monks created a number of weirs on the rivers specifically for the purposes of increasing flow to generate water power. - 2.16 The City of Leeds is generally low-lying and is therefore not particularly windy but there are some areas outside the main urban area where wind speeds at a height of 45 metres are above 6.5 m/sec. - 2.17 Air quality is generally good and has improved since coal-burning has ceased.
 Of the seven main air quality pollutants, Leeds only has any potential problem with levels of Nitrogen Dioxide (NO2) and Particulates (PM10).
 Road traffic is the greatest source of emissions for both of these.
+The Appendix shows the location of the Air Quality Management Areas in Leeds and the concentrations of NO2 and PM10.
 The District is served by the Leeds and Bradford International Airport.
 Unless air passenger numbers grow from the current 3 million per annum to beyond 5 million, the most immediate impact of the airport on air quality is the road traffic emissions which arise from car use due to limited public transport accessibility.